 What is a stomach?

-Your stomach does more than just digest food, it’s also where you feel emotions!
+Your stomach does more than just digest food; it’s also where you feel emotions!
 From nervous butterflies to gut feelings, there are plenty of English idioms that use the stomach to describe emotions, instincts, and reactions.
 Whether you’re feeling queasy with nerves, sick with worry, or trusting your gut, these stomach-related phrases add colour to conversations.
 Check out this list of common stomach idioms and their meanings!

-beer belly
+a beer belly

 meaning – a big stomach due to eating/drinking too much